grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

    },
 ```

-### Deploy Tempo using Tanka
+## Deploy Tempo using Tanka

 1. Deploy Tempo using the Tanka command:
     ```bash
     tk apply environments/tempo/main.jsonnet
     ```

-> **Note**: If the ingesters don’t start after deploying GET with the Tanka command, this may be related to the storage class selected for the Write Ahead Logs.
+> **Note**: If the ingesters don’t start after deploying Tempo with the Tanka command, this may be related to the storage class selected for the Write Ahead Logs.
 If this is the case, add an appropriate storage class to the ingester configuration.
 For example, to add a standard instead of fast storage class, add the following to the `config` (not `tempo_config`) section in the previous step:
 >
   ```bash
     ingester+: {
       pvc_storage_class: 'standard',
     },
   ```

 ## Next steps

-The Tempo instance will now accept any configured trace protocol (OTLP, Jaeger, etc.) via the distributor service at `distributor.tempo.svc.cluster.local` on the relevant ports:
+The Tempo instance will now accept the two configured trace protocols (OTLP gRPC and Jaeger gRPC) via the distributor service at `distributor.tempo.svc.cluster.local` on the relevant ports:

 * OTLP gRPC: `4317`
 * Jaeger gRPC: `14250`

 You can query Tempo using the `query-frontend.tempo.svc.cluster.local` service on port `3200` for Tempo queries or port `16686` or `16687` for Jaeger type queries.

-Now you've a Tempo cluster, it's worth getting some test data into it.
+Now you have a Tempo cluster, it's worth getting some test data into it.